 Why do y’all overshare so much on social media?

 The pole dance community is very active on social media and uses it to find gigs, inspiration, like-minded individuals and studios to practice in.
-I found the London Dance Academy, where I currently practice, and my London twerk inspiration Twerkology Nation on Instagram.
+I found the London Dance Academy and my London twerk inspiration Twerkology Nation on Instagram.
+I also found my current studio via IG.
 Plus, OH MY GOD I AM UPSIDE DOWN – wouldn’t you share that too?

 That’s pretty much all I can think of in terms of questions I’ve been asked since becoming a pole dancer.
 I’d like to finish this article with a hilarious and quite poignant video by my former studio, Sydney Pole, giving you a pole dance translation of the expectations vs. reality scenario.
 Watch it, it’s only a minute long!